Viking Way 11 Marston To Woolsthorpe Walk

 - 5Turn left onto a bridleway.
 At the end of the hedged section continue straight ahead for approx. 200m to a junction with a footpath and bear right to join the footpath towards Westborough village.
 Cross the River Witham and continue ahead past the church to a road junction.

-- 7Turn right across the field.
-Follow the path along a field edge and across two fields, the second being dedicated Denver's Field, to the river.
+- 7Continue straight ahead across the field.
+Follow the bridleway along the field edge and across two fields, the second being dedicated Denver's Field (see below), to the river.
 Cross the river and follow the path to a road.

 - 8Turn left and follow the road, as it bends right, for 0.5 miles (800 metres) to a roundabout.